 "Social work is a diverse profession, as are job opportunities within the profession," she says.

-"Being able to complete a clinical and research placement at the same time has given me a taste of just a few of those possibilities in one go, which I am extremely grateful for."
+"Being able to complete a clinical and research placement at the same time gave me a taste of just a few of those possibilities in one go, which I am extremely grateful for."

-The courses she's covered so far in the Bachelor of Social Work (Honours) equipped Olivia with the abilities and confidence to fully embrace her placement with SQRH.
+The courses covered in the Bachelor of Social Work (Honours) equipped Olivia with the abilities and confidence to fully embrace her placement with SQRH.

-"I've also used a lot of my practical skills taught in relevant subjects, which has made the transition to 'real' work much less nerve-wracking," says Olivia.
+"I also used a lot of my practical skills taught in relevant subjects, which made the transition to 'real' work much less nerve-wracking," says Olivia.

 "We assist with behaviour change, exercise, healthy eating, education, coming together in groups (being social) and improving wellbeing overall."